 Laura served as a licensed wildlife rehabilitator focused primarily on songbirds and especially Common Nighthawks while she was a stay-at-home mother in the 80s and 90s; has counted raptors and songbirds at Hawk Ridge Bird Observatory and other sites in Duluth, Minnesota; and studied nighthawk digestion as part of an ill-fated Ph.D project.
 Her professor, Dr. Gary Duke (co-founder of The Raptor Center) told her she was the “world authority on nighthawk digestion” even as he mentioned that no one else particularly wanted that distinction.

-An avid birder, Laura saw 604 species (593 countable by ABA rules) during her “2013 Conservation Big Year,” and is listed in the top ten overall on the ABA “Listing Central” for Lower 48 Big Years.
-Probably many people have seen more than she has who have not yet entered their totals, so this is a meaningless distinction.
+An avid birder, Laura saw 604 species (593 countable by ABA rules) during her “2013 Conservation Big Year,” and until recently was listed in the top ten overall on the ABA “Listing Central” for Lower 48 Big Years.
+Probably many people have seen more than she has who haven’t entered their totals, so this is a meaningless distinction.

 - 2014: American Birding Association’s highest honor, the Roger Tory Peterson Award.